hdisysteme/MongoBumblebee/README.md

 ```
 Change logs are sorted alphabetically by `order` argument and change sets are applied due to this order.

+By default the no args constructor is invoked.
+If a constructor is defined acception an `ApplicationContext` as argument this constructor will get invoked.
+This allows accessing all beans in the Spring context.

 #### @ChangeSet

 Method annotated by @ChangeSet is taken and applied to the database.
 History of applied change sets is stored in a collection called `mbchangelog` (by default) in your MongoDB